-Courteney and Evren met on a plane.
+Courteney Brookes and Evren Oz met on a plane.

 They take you on that journey starting as strangers, becoming lovers, from couple to family, and through it all, the madness and music.
 It’s all there, the excitement and the fear, the magic.